Probate Value

 Typical Costs by Asset Type

-Probate valuation fees vary depending on the type of item, its complexity, and whether a home visit is required.
-The table below gives indicative ranges based on current market rates.
+Probate valuation fees vary depending on the type of asset, its complexity, and whether a home visit is required.
+The table below gives indicative ranges based on current market rates across the UK.

 Prices are indicative and may vary by location and complexity.
-Most valuers offer discounts when assessing multiple items.
+Most valuers offer discounts when assessing multiple items in a single appointment.

 What Affects the Price?